Suns edge Bucks 128-127 after foul in final second of OT - WHIZ News

-As Booker finally put up a shot from in front of Phoenix’s bench just before the buzzer, P.J.
-Tucker also approached him.
-Tucker was called for the foul.
+Holiday reached his left arm out at one point, and Tucker converged and had his right arm near Booker just as the Suns guard shot from in front of Phoenix’s bench.
+Tucker tried to back away as Booker was shooting.

+“It is what it is,” said Tucker, whose tying 3-pointer with 1:17 left had helped the Bucks erase an early six-point overtime deficit.
+“They made the call.
+I think in that situation, that’s a tough call to make.
+Tie game.
+Overtime.”

-Booker made the first free throw for his 24th point of the night amid a chorus of boos from the Milwaukee crowd.
-Booker missed the second shot, but the buzzer went off before the Bucks could put up any kind of shot.
+Booker made the first free throw for his 24th point.
+He missed the second attempt, and the buzzer went off before the Bucks could put up any kind of shot.

+The free throw capped a wild game that featured 24 lead changes and 16 ties.
+There were 20 lead changes in the first half alone.

+Phoenix rallied to take the lead after trailing by seven with 4 ½ minutes left in the fourth quarter.
+Middleton made a go-ahead 3-pointer and Booker made a tying jumper in the final minute of regulation.

 Chris Paul had 22 points, 13 assists and seven rebounds for the Suns, who were opening a five-game trip in which they play five of the top six teams in the Eastern Conference standings.

+“There will never be another Magic,” Paul said.
+“Showtime.
+You know what I mean?”

-Mikal Bridges had 21 points and DeAndre Ayton scored 20 to help the Suns rally from a nine-point, fourth-quarter deficit.
+Mikal Bridges had 21 points and DeAndre Ayton scored 20 for the Suns.

-Giannis Antetokounmpo had 33 points, Middleton 26 and Holiday 25 for the Bucks, who have lost five straight home games.
+Giannis Antetokounmpo had 33 points, Middleton 26 and Holiday 25 for the Bucks.
+Antetokounmpo missed the last four minutes of overtime and said he’d developed a cramp in his calf.

-The Suns scored the first six points in overtime, but the Bucks tied it with 1:17 left thanks to 3-pointers from Pat Connaughton and Tucker.

-Paul and Middleton exchanged baskets on the next two possessions.
-Bridges hit a corner 3-pointer to put Phoenix in front with 25 seconds remaining, but Middleton answered by sinking a 3-pointer from behind the free throw line.
+“At the time you don’t know what it is,” Antetokounmpo who said at his Zoom session he was feeling better after receiving postgame treatment.
+“It might be a cramp.
+It might be a strain.
+It’s just a sharp pain in your calves and your muscle’s tightening up.
+I didn’t know right away it was a cramp.”

 TIP-INS

 Suns: This game marked Torrey Craig’s return to Milwaukee, where he briefly played this season and struggled to carve out a niche.
-The 6-foot-7 forward has gained more of a role with the Suns, who acquired him from the Bucks for cash on March 18.
+The Suns acquired him from the Bucks for cash on March 18.
 Craig had five points and five rebounds in 14 minutes.

 Bucks: Donte DiVincenzo returned to the starting lineup after missing two games with a sprained right toe.
 He scored nine points in 31 minutes.